This video will show you how to do a Thunderbird email backup. It includes the following:

 - Email restoration

-Making a backup of your Thunderbird email is important for many.
-Users may need to backup their emails on many occasions.
+Doing a Thunderbird email backup is important for many.
+Users may need to back up their emails on many occasions.
 The idea is to backup and copy your email profile content to an external hard drive.
 Your profile folder includes everything you have in Mozilla Thunderbird.

 - Click on the menu button, then navigate to Help and select Troubleshooting Information.